 What happens if I change plans or upgrade my trial account?

 You can change your subscription plan at any time.
 If you upgrade your subscription plan, your account will be charged the pro-rated difference.
 If you choose a less expensive plan or remove certain features, your account will be credited the pro-rated difference.
 To compare plans, please see our Pricing page.
-You can find instructions for changing your plan here: SimplePractice Subscription Billing Information.
+For instructions on changing your plan, see SimplePractice subscription billing information.

 Note: SimplePractice accepts Visa, Mastercard, American Express, Discover, JCB, and Diner's Club cards as a form of subscription payment.

 SimplePractice does not offer a way to put your account on hold.
 If you’d like to reduce your monthly subscription cost, you can switch to a lower subscription plan.
 Our Starter plan is the lowest priced available SimplePractice subscription at $29/month.
 This plan offers HIPAA-compliant storage of all of your data and client PHI, while still giving you the flexibility to easily access client records when the need arises.

 Note: If you’ll be taking a leave of absence, see Preparing your SimplePractice account for a leave of absence.